jgcape/Funhouse/README.md

 ---

 /routes folder: Contains all the information for the routes of the web site.
 A route is a section of Express code that associates an HTTP verb (GET, POST, PUT, DELETE, etc.), a URL path/pattern, and a function that is called to handle that pattern.
+Responsible for serving endpoints to users.

 `index.js` - Describes all the route files for the project, in this case there is just one, the subscribers.js file.
 `subscribers.js` - Contains all the routes for the subscribers component of the website.

 ---

 /services folder: the services receive the information from the controllers and complete the requests.
+Services handle the basic CRUD operations.

 `index.js` - Describes all the services files for the project, in this case there is just one, the subscribersService.js file.
 `subscribersService.js` - Contains all the services relating to the subscribers component of the website.